FormalIngenieroniel/FormalIngenieroniel/README.md

 [![YapperSaurusMuseum](https://github-readme-stats-danny.vercel.app/api/pin/?username=FormalIngenieroniel&repo=YapperSaurusMuseum&theme=apprentice&cache_bust=1)](https://github.com/FormalIngenieroniel/YapperSaurusMuseum)

 > ☁ Design in AWS using EC2 instances with custom RNN to generate a new scientific name.
-> 🦙 Ollama integration to generate the physical description and Dall-e to visualice both via Ngrok.
+> 🦙 Ollama integration to generate the physical description and Dall-e to visualize it, both via Ngrok.
-> 🐱‍🐉 Posibility to chat with any dinosaur created using Gemini API.
+> 🐱‍🐉 Immersive web museum to chat with any dinosaur created using the Gemini API.

 ### Web Scraping using AWS Lambda